 Dr Jeffery P Braden

 Jeff Braden is the Dean of the College of Humanities and Social Sciences and Professor of Psychology at North Carolina State University.
 Prior to teaching at NC State, Jeff taught and directed school psychology programs at the University of Wisconsin—Madison, San Jose State University, and the University of Florida.
-Jeff is a Fellow of the American Psychological Association, invited member of the Society for the Study of School Psychology, has chaired the American Psychological Association’s Committee on Psychological Tests and Assessments (2006), been a Fulbright Scholar, and has worked internationally as a keynote speaker, researcher, and expert witness.
+Jeff is a Fellow of the American Psychological Association, executive board member of the Society for the Study of School Psychology, has chaired the American Psychological Association’s Committee on Psychological Tests and Assessments (2006), been a Fulbright Scholar, and has worked internationally as a keynote speaker, researcher, and expert witness.
 He has also been an investigator and consultant on numerous state and federally funded projects.
 His efforts in extension earned him the 2001 Van Hise Distinguished Faculty Teaching Award for outreach teaching from the University of Wisconsin—Madison.

 His experiences with education include guidance and assessment services at residential schools for the deaf, teaching in general and special elementary education classrooms in the US and the UK, professional interpreting in American Sign Language, and experiences with a variety of populations (e.g., first grade students without disabilities, deaf-blind adults) and species (e.g., teaching American Sign Language to chimpanzees).

 Teaching and Research Interests

 Jeff's research interests lie primarily in the intended and unintended consequences of assessment, deafness and cognition, assessment of cognitive abilities in students with disabilities, and prevention of academic failure.
 He has also evaluated online education in higher education settings, but his primary current focus is on building capacity and leadership in higher education.